LARSA LOUDSPEAKER DELAY

 Measuring Loudspeaker Delay

 For these tests, make sure the test microphone is centered in the room, at the main listening position.
 Remember that moving the microphone 1 foot right or left can make a 2ms change in delay.
+You want to optimize the delay for the main listening position for the most immersive experience.

 Now change to another loudspeaker, for example Center, on the Apple TV Surround Generator.
 Tap Measure on the LARSA app, and click the selected speaker to start the signal.
 Note that if you are using this function in the HAA app, you can link to the Surround Generator and control it directly from the HAA app.

 You will see two plots, and a new delay number which is the delay to the loudspeaker under test.
-It may be quicker to write this number down, and collect all the delay times before change the delays in the receiver or processor.
+It may be quicker to write this number down, and collect all the delay times before changing the delays in the receiver or processor.

 Tips for Best Results